Reemeela2121/hci/index.md

 ```markdown
 1. Airdrop feature allows for easier sharing for iOS users
 ```
+To use this feature, navigate to the share button on the right of the screen.
+Airdrop is listed as one of the share features.

 <img src="AirdropFeature.gif" style="vertical-align:bottom">

 ```markdown
 2. Highlighted posts on a creator's page
 shows you which ones you have already liked
 ```
+To use this feature, navigate to the creator's user profile.
+There, you can scroll and see highlighted posts that you have already liked.
+They will have a heart icon on them.

 <img src="HighlightedLikes.gif" style="vertical-align:bottom">

 ```markdown
 3. Collections workflow in the app allows you to
 create collections for better organization and recall of saved videos
 ```
+To create a new collection, navigate to the share button on the right of the screen.
+Then, click the ***create new collection*** button that is listed at the end of the row.
+The top bar shows you all of your collections, ordered from most to least recent.
+You can also scroll right to look through all your collections.
+Then, you can add a title to the collection and click create.

+To view your collections, navigate to your user profile.
+There, you will find the collections tab.
+You can see all of your collections and clicking on a collection will navigate you to the full listing of all the TikTok content saved to that collection.
+Clicking the title of the collection will take you back to the collections tab.

 <img src="collectionsTabs.gif" style="vertical-align:bottom">

 ### Evaluation Video